marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c++-language/when-is-a-volatile-c++-object-accessed.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: accessing volatiles, volatile read, volatile write, volatile access

 .. _c++-volatiles:

-.. index:: accessing volatiles

-.. index:: volatile read

-.. index:: volatile write

-.. index:: volatile access

 When is a Volatile C++ Object Accessed?
 ***************************************